 £300m in April and May

 Ministers agreed to inject a total of £300 million of advance funding into community pharmacies across April and May 2020 in recognition of the significant cashflow pressures facing the sector at this point in the COVID-19 pandemic.
 This was paid as ‘uplifts’ to contractors’ January 2020 and February 2020 payments in early April 2020 (worth £200m) and May 2020 (worth £100m).

 To support the installation of bollards, physical barriers or screens, NHSE&I made a £300 payment to all pharmacies, except distance-selling pharmacies.
 This funding comes from outside the global sum.
-The majority of contractors will have received this payment on 1st May 2020.
-Whilst it was not itemised on the FP34 Schedule of Payments, the NHS Business Services Authority (NHSBSA) has sent letters to contractors confirming the payment.
-Any contractors who have temporarily closed their pharmacy for more than two weeks since 31st March 2020 but made adjustments for social distancing prior to or shortly after the closure, will need to claim the £300 payment by 5th August 2020 using the appropriate NHSBSA claim form.
+The majority of contractors received this payment on 1st May 2020.
+Whilst it was not itemised on the FP34 Schedule of Payments, the NHS Business Services Authority (NHSBSA) sent letters to contractors confirming the payment.
+Any contractors who temporarily closed their pharmacy for more than two weeks since 31st March 2020 but made adjustments for social distancing prior to or shortly after the closure, were required to claim the £300 payment by 5th August 2020.

 £15m increase in reimbursement prices

 DHSC increased medicine reimbursement prices by £15 million from June 2020.
 The increase was being made based on margin data from 2019/20 along with predictions for delivery in 2020/21.
 PSNC has repeatedly highlighted the significant cashflow problems facing community pharmacy contractors during the pandemic.

 Death in service benefits for frontline healthcare workers

-The Department of Health and Social Care (DHSC) has announced a new life assurance scheme for healthcare workers on the frontline in England.
+DHSC has announced a new life assurance scheme for healthcare workers on the frontline in England.